mpnally/Terrifically-Simple-JSON/README.md

  "bornIn": "http://www.scotland.org#"
 }
 ```
-Because of TS-JSON's 3 restrictions, we know that this single JSON object with 3 name/value pairs represents 3 property values of
+Because of TS-JSON's 3 restrictions, we know that this single JSON object with 3 name/value pairs represents a single entity
-a single entity in the API data model.
+in the API data model with 3 property values.

 The following JSON document is not valid TS-JSON.
 It violates all 3 of the rules above.
 That does not mean it's a bad
 representation design, just that it follows a different set of rules from Terrifically Simple JSON.